rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

-Kubernetes was created inside Google (using the [Golang](/Golang/) programming language) and used for over a decade before being open-sourced in 2014 to the Cloud Native Computing Foundation</a> (<a target="_blank" href="https://www.cncf.io/">cncf.io</a>).
+Kubernetes was created inside Google (using the [Golang](/Golang/) programming language) and used for over a decade before being open-sourced in 2014 to the Cloud Native Computing Foundation (<a target="_blank" href="https://www.cncf.io/">cncf.io</a>).

+### Skill certifications

 On November 8, 2016 CNCF announced their
 <a target="_blank" href="https://www.cncf.io/certification/expert/">3-hour task-based Certified Kubernetes Administrator (CKA)</a> and 2-hour Application Developer (CKAD) exams.
-Each costs $300, taken using their Chrome extension from "Innovative Exams".
+Each costs $300, taken <a target="_blank" href="http://www.examslocal.com/linuxfoundation/"> at home</a> using their Chrome extension from "Innovative Exams", which uses your laptop camera and microphone watching you use a virtual Ubuntu machine.
+No multiple choice questions.

+CNCF is part of the Linux Foundation.
+It's a non-profit organization, thus the ".org".

 1. Get an account at <a target="_blank" href="https://identity.linuxfoundation.org/">
    https://identity.linuxfoundation.org</a>

-   The word "Kubernetes" is a registered trademark of the Linux Foundation, which maintains the website
+   PROTIP: The word "Kubernetes" is a registered trademark of the Linux Foundation, which maintains the website
    <a target="_blank" href="https://kubernetes.io">https://kubernetes.io</a> and
    source code at <a target="_blank" href="https://github.com/kubernetes/kubernetes">
    https://github.com/kubernetes/kubernetes</a>